getodk/docs/docs/central-entities.rst

 To create an Entity List directly in the Central web interface, first navigate to the Project which should contain this Entity List.
 Open the :guilabel:`Entities` tab.
 At the top of this page, you will see a :guilabel:`New` button you can click to create a new Entity List.
 You will only be asked for its name.
 Because Entity List names are used as identifiers throughout ODK, there are some restrictions on what you can choose as the name.
 If Central keeps rejecting your name, it is best to stick with basic letters and numbers.

 Once your Entity List is created, you can optionally also define the properties it should have.
-You can do this on the Entity List Overview page by clicking on the :guilabel:`New` button in the Entity Properties section.
+You can do this on the Entity List Properties page by clicking on the :guilabel:`New` button in the Entity Properties section.

 .. _central_entities_creating-definition: